BiLLY-J03l/Tor-as-Proxy/README.md

 # Tor-as-Proxy
 This repo showcases the process of installing Tor and configuring it as a proxy for your linux machine

--We will use obfs4proxy as our Pluggable Transports (PT) which will help us bypass censorship against our beloved Tor
+- We will use obfs4proxy as our Pluggable Transports (PT) which will help us bypass censorship against our beloved Tor

--you can learn more about Pluggable Transports from here https://2019.www.torproject.org/docs/pluggable-transports#user
+- you can learn more about Pluggable Transports from here https://2019.www.torproject.org/docs/pluggable-transports#user

--you cal learn more about obfs4proxy from here https://github.com/Yawning/obfs4/blob/master/doc/obfs4-spec.txt
+- you can learn more about obfs4proxy from here https://github.com/Yawning/obfs4/blob/master/doc/obfs4-spec.txt

 ## Update the machine